eventodb-hq/eventodb/@meta/@pm/issues/ISSUE007-sdk-golang.md

 ## **Overview**

-Implement a minimal, idiomatic Golang SDK for MessageDB that passes all tests defined in `docs/SDK-TEST-SPEC.md`.
+Implement a minimal, idiomatic Golang SDK for EventoDB that passes all tests defined in `docs/SDK-TEST-SPEC.md`.
 The SDK will use standard library HTTP client and follow Go conventions.

-**Location**: `clients/messagedb-go/`
+**Location**: `clients/eventodb-go/`

 **Key Principles**:
 - Minimal dependencies (stdlib only, no external HTTP libraries)